Jack Imperato

-Jack Imperato (born February 20, 2002) is an American professional soccer player who plays as a midfielder.
+Jack Imperato (born February 20, 2002) is an American professional soccer player who plays as a midfielder for Gibraltar Football League side Glacis United.

 Club career

 Born in Dallas, Texas, Imperato moved with his family to San Jose, California when he was 12 years old.
 He joined U.S. Soccer Development Academy side De Anza Force academy in 2015.
 In 2018, Imperato was scouted during a tournament with De Anza and went on a trial with Spanish club Villarreal before joining their youth system.
 During the 2019–20 season, Imperato was sent out on loan to Roda, a partnered club with Villarreal.

 Orange County SC

 On April 7, 2021, Imperato returned to the United States and joined USL Championship club Orange County SC.
-He made his professional debut for the club on May 16, 2021 against Tacoma Defiance, coming on as an 80th minute substitute in a 1–0 defeat.
+He made his professional debut for the club on May 16, 2021, against Tacoma Defiance, coming on as an 80th-minute substitute in a 1–0 defeat.

 Real Monarchs

 Imperato signed with Real Salt Lake's MLS Next Pro affiliate Real Monarchs on February 4, 2022.